Five couples joined the Church as the first converts

 Emma Hart Willard opens the Troy Female Seminary, the first institution in the United States to offer a high school education for girls.

-Benjamin Lundy publishes an early antislavery newspaper, The Genius of Universal Emancipation.
+publishes an early antislavery newspaper, The Genius of Universal Emancipation.

 1822